solrevdev/solrevdev.github.io/_posts/2020-06-07-archive-all-bookmarks-using-the-pocket-developer-api.md

 ### Step 4: Receive the callback from Pocket

 Pocket will redirect you to the `redirect_url` you entered in step 3 above.

-This step authorises the application giving it the add/modify/delete permissions we asked for in step 1.
+This step authorizes the application giving it the add/modify/delete permissions we asked for in step 1.

 ### Step 5: Convert a request token into a Pocket access token